Melanoma and other skin cancers

 Melanoma.
 Individuals who have been diagnosed with melanoma are at increased risk for a second primary melanoma.
 That risk may be as high as 5%, and is higher in older men and in those whose first melanoma was on the upper body and face.

-People with family members who have or had melanoma have approximately a twofold risk of developing melanoma as those without a family history, and should be examined on a regular basis.
+People with family members who have or had melanoma have approximately twice the risk of developing melanoma as those without a family history, and should be examined on a regular basis.

 Some specific moles or dark blemishes that are risk factors for melanoma include:

 The more moles a person has, the higher the risk that one of those moles will become cancerous, although the danger is still very small.
-The risk is higher, however, with atypical moles.
+The risk is higher with atypical moles.

 Some skin blemishes can look like -- but are not -- melanoma.
 Noncancerous moles typically have the following characteristics: